Electrical and Electronics Installers and Repairers

 Bench technicians work in repair shops in factories and service centers, fixing components that cannot be repaired on the factory floor.
 These workers also locate and repair circuit defects, such as poorly soldered joints, blown fuses, or malfunctioning transistors.

-Electricians typically do the following:
+Security guards and gaming surveillance officers typically do the following:

-The following are examples of occupational specialties:
+The following are examples of types of security guards and gaming surveillance officers: